phreeza/manuscript_axon_potentials/doc/manuscript.md

 idealized straight axon is quadrupolar, meaning that it decays faster with distance than synaptic sources, which are typically dipolar [@Nunez2006Electric].
-However, in experimental studies that recorded the EFP of axonal responses, the EFP can have a dipolar structure.
+However, in experimental studies that recorded the EFP of axonal responses, the EFP can also have a dipolar structure.
 For example,
 @Blot2014Ultrarapid recorded from the vicinity of cerebellar Purkinje cell axons and reported an EFP with a characteristic dipolar structure.
 @Swadlow2002Activation showed that the axonal part of the EFP of